ahupowerdns/corona-science/corona-science.md

-I wrote about this before [way back in 2013](https://bert-hubert.blogspot.com/2013/07/a-null-result-bonus-to-improve-science.html), but in short, we have a veritable chain of people who want to believe, including us.
+I wrote about this before [way back in 2013](https://bert-hubert.blogspot.com/2013/07/a-null-result-bonus-to-improve-science.html), but in short, we have a veritable chain of people who "want to believe", including us.
 This can distort the reality.

-A cautious observation during patient treatment ('14 out of 20 patients improved in clinical measurements') is improved slightly by the institute PR department to 'most patients improved'.
+A cautious observation during patient treatment ('14 out of 20 patients improved in clinical measurements') is spiced up slightly by the institute PR department to 'most patients improved'.
 A journalist, who also wants to believe may spice this up a bit more: 'most of the patients tested were cured'.
 Meanwhile, we as readers also want to believe, so we might not